sebastian-software/babel-preset-edge/readme.md

   modules: "auto",

   // Choose automatically depending on target by default or use one of these for full control:
-  // - "rollup-node": For bundling with Rollup and later usage in NodeJS (e.g. produce cli tools).
+  // - "node": For usage in NodeJS (e.g. produce binaries).
-  // - "rollup-webpack": For bundling with Rollup and later usage with Webpack (e.g. publish browser libraries).
-  // - "webpack": Improve compatibility with direct Webpack usage (add chunkNames, dynamic CSS imports, ...) (e.g. bundling applications)
-  // - "auto": Automatic selection based on target.
+  // - "component": Wraps imports into a helper for dealing with async components.
-  imports: "auto",
+  imports: null,

   // Prefer built-ins over custom code.
 This mainly benefits for modern engines.
   // As we are using the new "usage" mode for `preset-env` we automatically include